 Where there’s fun, there’s usually money that’s been collected to fuel it.
 If your school doesn’t fully fund your frosh activities, you may have to turn to fundraising to finance your welcome week.
 We’re talking about students that aren’t made of money, after all.
 If you go that route, consult our guide to financing your bus rental before anything else.
 We put it in easy-to-understand terms with an infographic.

-When you should book your bus
+When should you book your bus?

 We typically advise large group event organizers to book their bus rental six months ahead of time.
 Frosh is one of those things that happens every year at the same time.
 Depending on when the organizing committee gets together to plan the following year’s event, you may be able to hit that goal.
 Frosh Week is always the first week of school, in late August or early September.
 So you should reach out to Bus.com before the previous school year ends and the committee breaks for the summer.